SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 They are at 2526 3rd Street.

-This small hidden gem will tell you more about the San Francisco Cordage Manufactory which used to call this area home.
+It's a hidden gem that will tell you more about the Tubbs Cordage Company that used to call this area home.
 They sold rope to ships and had a thriving business here in the mid-1800s.

 If you want to learn even more about the Dogpatch in San Francisco, don't miss this free walking tour offered by SF City Guides.
-It's offered the first Sunday of each month.
-They also offer usually two or three other dates based on the guides availability.
+It's offered most Sunday mornings at 11 am.
+They also usually offer two or three other dates per month based on the guides' availability.

 This tour tells you all about the history of this district including several industries that used to call it home.
 You will learn more about its recent transformation from a warehouse district to a colorful, thriving district.